MichaelCurrin/badge-generator/docs/development/README.md

 To convert Markdown to rendered HTML, use [Markdown.vue](/src/components/Markdown.vue), which relies on `MarkdownIt`.

-The VueMarkdown package was used before for a component, but it has vulnerabilities and was not maintained.
-And a fork proved to be not so good.
+The `VueMarkdown` package was used before for a component, but it has vulnerabilities and was not maintained.
+And a fork proved to not be so good.